 Jameson, John, Certification, 1832, (C1572)

-Certification by Thomas Reynolds, Speaker of the House, that $105 was due Jameson for attendance as a member of the Missouri House of Representatives, November 19-December 21, 1832.
+The collection contains a certification by Thomas Reynolds, Speaker of the House, that $105 was due Jameson for attendance as a member of the Missouri House of Representatives, November 19-December 21, 1832.

 Jones, Paul C. (1901-1981), Papers, 1943-1969 (C3604)